-If you are thinking of traveling or sending money to Senegal, it’s helpful to understand the currency in use there and in the surrounding region.
+If you’re thinking of traveling or sending money to Senegal, it can be helpful to understand how Senegal’s currency works.

-What is the first thing you might want to know?
-Beyond the borders of Senegal, other places also use the Senegal West African CFA franc.
+And the first thing you might want to know?
+Beyond the borders of Senegal, several other African countries also use the West African CFA franc.

 WAEMU and the West African CFA Franc

-Currency blocs mean that several nations in a region use the same currency (such as the European Union.)
-This allows travel to and from those nations without the need to exchange currency.
+A currency bloc is when several nations in a region use the same currency (such as the European Union).

-These eight states are members of the West African Economic and Monetary Union (WAEMU), with a combined population of more than 100 million people and spending power of over $78 billion dollars as of 2018.
+These eight states are members of the West African Economic and Monetary Union (WAEMU), or UEMOA as it’s known in French.

-The West African CFA franc comes in many denominations, including coins and notes.
+The West African CFA Franc or XOF comes in many denominations, including coins and banknotes.

 Each franc is subdivided into 100 centimes, but no centime denominations are used.
-There have been many updates to the coins and notes issued over the years.
+As happens with most economies, the West African CFA Franc has received many updates to the coins and banknotes issued over the years.

 - Since 1948, 1- and 2-franc coins have been available.